trvrb/canalization/README.md

 -------------------------------------------

 The manuscript is written in LaTeX.
 I've included everything necessary to compile to PDF and to HTML.
-Here I have canal.bbl which includes all my references all run through bibtex.
+Here I have `canal.bbl` which includes all my references all run through `bibtex`.
 In this case, to compile run:

 	pdflatex canal
 	pdflatex canal

-This will produce a PDF entitled canal.pdf.
+This will produce a PDF entitled `canal.pdf`.
 If you want HTML output, run:

 	htlatex canal ms

-This uses ms.cfg and ms.css to style the resulting HTML output.
-This produces a file entitled canal.html.
+This uses `ms.cfg` and `ms.css` to style the resulting HTML output.
+This produces a file entitled `canal.html`.
 There were a couple of styling issues that I couldn't take care of through the stylesheet and so I added a small Ruby script to do some post-hoc styling.
 Run:

 	ruby clean.rb canal.html

 -------------------------------------------

 Additionally, I've made use of GitHub pages.
-This repository is stored in the branch gh-pages.
+This repository is stored in the branch `gh-pages`.
-This causes files to be published at trvrb.github.com/canalization/.
-Here, I've renamed canal.html to index.html.
+This causes files to be published at `trvrb.github.com/canalization/`.
+Here, I've renamed `canal.html` to `index.html`.
 A full compile is possible with:

 	pdflatex canal
 	pdflatex canal